openstack-archive/tripleo-incubator/devtest.md

 * [2] Requirements for the "baremetal node" VMs

-  If you don't use bm_poseur, but want to create your own VMs, here are some suggestions for what they should look like.
+  If you don't use create-nodes, but want to create your own VMs, here are some suggestions for what they should look like.
    - each VM should have 1 NIC
    - eth0 should be on brbm
    - record the MAC addresses for the NIC of each VM.
-   - give each VM no less than 2GB of disk, and ideally give them more than BM_FLAVOR_ROOT_DISK, which defaults to 2GB
+   - give each VM no less than 2GB of disk, and ideally give them more than NODE_DISK, which defaults to 10GB
    - 1GB RAM is probably enough (512MB is not enough to run an all-in-one OpenStack), and 768M isn't enough to do repeated deploys with.
    - if using KVM, specify that you will install the virtual machine via PXE.